WalnutProgramming/making-a-pull-request/README.md

 ![](img/11.png)
 12. **(Optional) Clean up your forked repo:** Once your pull request has been merged, you can update your branch by following [these instructions from a StackOverflow answer](https://stackoverflow.com/questions/46110615/how-to-sync-your-forked-repo-with-original-repo-in-github-desktop/53538020#53538020).

+## Hacktoberfest

-In October, if you make 4 pull requests, you can get a free T-Shirt from Hacktoberfest.
-Sign up [here](https://hacktoberfest.digitalocean.com/).
+In October, if you make 4 pull requests that are made in repositories labeled 'hacktoberfest' and approved, you can get a free T-Shirt from Hacktoberfest.
+Sign up [here](https://hacktoberfest.digitalocean.com/). ([More details about rules here.](https://hacktoberfest.digitalocean.com/hacktoberfest-update))

+**It is very important that your pull requests are actually useful changes.
+Don't spam.** Maintainers of open source projects are (the vast majority of the time) not paid, and they are using their own time to create projects that the community depends on.
+They've been getting a lot of spam this month.
+Just make sure your contribution is actually doing something useful.
+(If you're not sure whether a contribution would be useful for any WalnutProgramming repository, just ask me.
+Or just create the PR and we'll only accept it if it's useful.)

 If there's anything unclear about these instructions, feel free to make a pull request on this repository to make these instructions easier to follow.